ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task_2/submission/README.md

-# VSDSquadron Mini – Task 2
-## Board Bring-Up, GPIO and UART Validation
+# Task 2 - VSDSquadron Mini Board Bring-Up, GPIO & UART Validation

 ### Overview
 This task focuses on bringing up the VSDSquadron Mini RISC-V development board and validating basic hardware–software interaction.
 The firmware demonstrates successful board boot, UART communication, and GPIO control using a structured and beginner-friendly firmware design.